Exhaled breath gas of CO detection based on quantum cascade laser absorption spectroscopy technique

 Abstract:

-The concentration of exhaled CO as a biomarker for some diseases has attracted much attention, but CO concentration detectors had issues of low sensitivity and slow response time.
-Therefore, this paper used a quantum cascade laser with a central wavelength of 4.59 μm and a multi-pass cell of 3.8 m to build a high-sensitivity, fast-response exhaled CO measurement system based on absorption spectroscopy.
-The CO concentration was detected and analyzed using direct absorption (DAS) and wavelength modulation (WMS) techniques.
-The linearity of DAS is 0.998, and its detection limit reaches 3.68 × 10-8.
-The linearity of WMS detection is 0.998 at CO concentrations below 6.00×10-6, with the detection limit reaching 3.00×10-9.
-The optimal integration times of 170 s and 250 s for DAS and WMS were obtained by Allan variance analysis, corresponding to detection limits of 2.00 × 10-9 and 3.00 × 10-10, respectively.
-Finally, 14 volunteers were tested for exhaled CO concentrations, and the results show that the system could distinguish between smokers and non-smokers, providing a scientific and effective tool for judging the smoking status of patients in smoking cessation clinics.
+The concentration of exhaled CO as a biomarker for certain diseases has attracted significant attention.
+However, existing CO concentration detectors suffer from low sensitivity and slow response times.
+To address this, we developed a high-sensitivity, rapid-response exhaled CO measurement system based on absorption spectroscopy, utilizing a quantum cascade laser with a central wavelength of 4.59 μm and a 3.8 m multi-pass cell.
+The CO concentration was analyzed using both direct absorption spectroscopy (DAS) and wavelength modulation spectroscopy (WMS).
+The DAS method demonstrated a linearity of 0.998 with a detection limit of 3.68 × 10??.
+For WMS, the linearity remained 0.998 at CO concentrations below 6.00 × 10??, achieving a detection limit of 3.00 × 10??.
+Through Allan variance analysis, optimal integration times of 170 s for DAS and 250 s for WMS were determined, corresponding to improved detection limits of 2.00 × 10?? and 3.00 × 10?1?, respectively.
+Finally, exhaled CO concentrations from 14 volunteers were measured, demonstrating the system''s capability to distinguish between smokers and non-smokers.
+This provides a scientifically validated tool for assessing smoking status in clinical smoking cessation programs.

 Reference